apollographql/apollo-server/docs/source/migration-two-dot.md

 While it's possible to migrate an existing server to the 2.0 beta without any changes, we recommend changing to new patterns we're suggesting in order to take advantage of all the latest Apollo Server features, reduce the boilerplate, and enable future flexibility.
 To learn how to migrate to the 2.0 beta from version 1.0, please read the following guide.

-> **Note:** In the beta of Apollo Server 2.0 only Express is supported.
-Additional middleware variants will be implemented in the official 2.0 release.
+> **Note:** In the beta of Apollo Server 2.0 only Express and Hapi are supported.
+Additional middleware integrations will be implemented in the official 2.0 release.

 ### Recommending the `gql` tag